-- Payments can be made at any time at the Main Administration Office during normal working hours (8.00 am 3.30 pm) - Payments can be made via the Qkr (pronounced Quicker) payment system either through your computer/laptop at https://qkr.mastercard.com/store/#/home or via the Qkr App on your smartphone/tablet. - Payments can be made by mail or paid in person by cheque, cash, Eftpos or credit card (we accept Visa and MasterCard), credit card payments can be made by phone and direct debit facilities are available.
+Payments can be made at any time at the Main Administration Office during normal working hours (8.15 am - 3.30 pm).
+Payment is accepted using any of the following methods cash, Eftpos, or credit card (Visa & MasterCard only).
+Alternatively, credit card payments can be made by phone and the direct deposit details are available on the College website.

 b.
-Payment arrangements
+Payment Arrangements

-Some families may not be in a position to pay contributions and charges all at one time.
-The Manager, Corporate Services will assist in formulating a payments plan to suit each family.
+Some families may not be in a position to pay Contributions and Charges all at one time.
+The College can assist in formulating a payment plan to suit each family.
 Please do not hesitate to contact the College if you have any queries regarding contributions and charges.